AndrewLester/which-social/README.md

 </p>

 ## About
 Which Social is a Chrome extension that remembers which social media platform you last logged in with for a given site.
 Automated and configurable, it does most of the work for you.
 You can also disable the extension on sites of issue.
+Inspired by [WhichLogin](https://whichlogin.com/about-us/) which is now gone.